thilinaaligent/jiradiff/README.md

-# 🦒 JIRAdiff
+# 🦒 Jiradiff

-A simple command-line tool to extract **JIRA ticket IDs** from Git commit messages between two branches and copy the corresponding JIRA ticket URLs to your clipboard.
+Pronounced "giraffe", Jiradiff is a simple command-line tool to extract **Jira ticket IDs** from Git commit messages between two branches and copy the corresponding Jira ticket URLs to your clipboard.

 ## Usage